 Apart from Whitworth and Corrigan, my favourite micro-appearance is that of David Hagar as the sheriff, with sadly only a few lines in one scene.
 I also enjoyed the many redneck characters, and the convincing performance given by Jonathan Sachar in the main supporting role.

 As for the main cast, Yul Vazquez does a great job as our hero, but his role is at times underwritten and he is having to fight his way through some sub-par dialogue.
 Nicole DuPort is great as the hard-working, loving single mom.
-She inhabits the role completely, and not only gives are very talented performance but also somehow radiates her character’s motherly warmth.
+She inhabits the role completely, and not only gives a very talented performance but also somehow radiates her character’s motherly warmth.

 Her daughter is played by Emily Catherine Young (probably related to the director, we can assume), who gives a very decent performance, especially considering how difficult it can be to find children that are up to the job.

 It seems that Mark Young is a bit of a control freak (what he would probably call “being an artist”).
 He describes himself as a “filmmaker” rather than a “director”, as he only directs things he has written himself.
 In the case of Southern Gothic, he is not only the writer and director, but also the editor.
 And as with most of his feature films, there are no other people credited for writing or editing.
 The achievements on both fronts are solid, but seeing as I had a few problems with the editing, with some minor plot holes, and with some of the scripted dialogue, the question has to be asked whether Young would not be better off asking someone to polish elements of his script; and employing some trained editor with years of experience.
 That said, this film came out 9 years ago, so maybe Young is an even better writer and editor now than he was back then.